treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 * Casting from doubles to ints
 * Modular arithmetic
 * Order of opreations

-### Around the World Activity
-The Around the World Activity is an opportunity for students to collaboratively read and trace code while also checking their answers as they go along.
-In this document, each sheet of paper has a different problem on it as well as an answer that is NOT

 ### 10 Question Quiz
 This quiz has 6 questions asking students to trace code and 4 questions asking students to write code using variables, order of operations, and conditionals.